fleek-platform/persona-generator/README.md

 You'll find information about the local server in the output.

 > [!IMPORTANT]
-> Every request apart from /health requires a valid access token and project id, e.g. "Authorization: Bearer <User-Access-Token>", "X-Project-ID: <User-Project-ID>"
+> Every request apart from /health requires a valid access token, which at time of writing assumes the token includes a project id, e.g. "Authorization: Bearer <User-Access-Token>"

 Use your favourite client to make requests, e.g. cURL: